 Required skills and abilities : active listening, non violent communication, flexibility and adaptability, autonomy, organisational skills, time management, capacity to communicate in a work setting with basic english and french.
 Fluency of an Indigenous language is considered an asset.
 Lived experience, together with a personal understanding of homelesness, sex work or substance consumption are considered as assets.

-The employer encourages members of First Nations, Inuit or Métis communities to apply and commits to offering support and supervision adapted to the needs of the person who will occupy the position.
+The employer will prioritize applications from members of First Nations, Inuit or Metis communities and commits to offering support and supervision adapted to the needs of the person who will occupy the position.

 35 hours (Tuesday to Saturday)